Bonded leather is known as reconstituted or blended leather, and is made from leather pieces that remain. Hence, bonded leather contains animal hides.

 Bonded leather is manufactured by shredding scraps of leather and then mixing them with bonding materials.
 After that, this mixture is extruded onto a paper backing or a cloth.
 Finally, its surface is embossed with the texture or grain of leather to make it look like genuine leather.

-Appearance of the bonded leather
+The appearance of the bonded leather

 Bonded leather looks like real leather at first sight.
 Bonded leather is thin to the touch and has less softness as compared to real leather.
 Unlike real leather, it gives off a chemical smell.